Mark & Jessica Hagen

 Ayal Heinrichs

-Ayal is a potter who is passionate about creating objects that bring beauty and sacredness into the mundane moments of daily life.
-Clay is a wonderful material with the potential for discovery, growth, and transformation.
-The act of creating with clay has become a form of worship for Ayal as she becomes more aware of the relationship between how she forms clay and how God is forming her heart.
-She is beyond excited to be joining Headwaters’ staff and to share her passion with students as they learn to encounter God through the challenging and rewarding process of making with clay.
+Ayal is a potter who is passionate about creating objects that bring beauty and sacredness into the ordinary moments of daily life.
+Clay is a wonderful material with endless potential for discovery, growth, and transformation.
+For Ayal, the act of creating with clay has become a form of worship as she becomes more aware of the relationship between how she forms clay and how God is forming her heart.

-Ayal is an alumni of Headwaters and while here she will be teaching one of our creativity classes-pottery and will be pouring into the lives of our students in a variety of ways.
+Ayal is an alumni of Headwaters Discipleship program and now serves as part of the team at The Harbour.
+She teaches pottery as one of our creativity classes and invests in the lives of students in a variety of ways throughout the program.